How to Repair RAID After BIOS Update?

 Select partition recovery option

-• If any partition available on the drive are displayed after scanning the drive.
+• If any partitions available on the drive are displayed after scanning the drive.

 • Select the partition and click on Next to recover the files from the partition

-• Click on Mark All option to recover all the files and click on next to start scanning
+• Click on the Mark All option to recover all the files and click on Next to start scanning

 Recover RAID data after BIOS update